milesmcc/cyber101/core/cybersecurity.md

 #### Key Topics

-* White hat and black hat hacking
+* What is the difference between "white hat" and "black hat" hacking?
-* Common security issues in consumer products
+* Why is it that some consumer products are so prone to security issues?
-* Cybersecurity regulation
+* How might cybersecurity be regulated by the U.S. government?
+Should it be?